BYLAWS OF THE ROTARY CLUB OF ALAMO

 Section 1 – The treasurer shall deposit all funds of the club in some bank to be named by the board.

 Section 2 – All bills shall be paid only by checks signed by the treasurer or other individual(s) authorized by the Board of Directors based on vouchers signed by authorized club members (normally the committee chairpersons of the major standing committees in Article VIII) for those areas of expenditure they have been given responsibility and for budget items previously approved by the Board.
-The Executive Secretary or Finance Coordinator may sign vouchers for miscellaneous expenses not within the area of responsibility of other club members.
-A thorough audit by a certified public accountant or other qualified person shall be made once each year of all the club’s financial transactions.
-(02-06-14-17)
+The Executive Secretary or President may sign vouchers for miscellaneous expenses not within the area of responsibility of other club members.
+An informal review by qualified persons shall be made once each year of all the club’s financial transactions and the results reported to Club members by the 4th quarter of the calendar year.
+(02-06-14-17-20)

 Section 3 – The fiscal year of this club shall extend from July 1st to June 30th, and for the collection of members’ dues shall be divided into two semiannual periods extending from July 1st to December 31st, and from January 1st to June 30th.
 The payment of per capita dues and magazine subscriptions to Rotary International shall be made on July 1st January 1st of each year on the basis of the membership of the club on those dates.